• HOME

 Cutting out pie crust shapes and creating veins on leaves with a paring knife.

-• Roll out the pie crust and cut out desired shapes.
+• Step 1: Roll out the pie crust and cut out desired shapes.

-• Add veining to leaves with a paring knife.
+• Step 2: Add veining to leaves with a paring knife.

 Pie crust cutouts being brushed with egg wash and sprinkled with cinnamon sugar.

-• Brush pie crust cutouts with egg wash.
+• Step 3: Brush pie crust cutouts with egg wash.

 Cookies on baking sheet before and after baking.